shubhe25p/lammps/README.md

 ## 1.2 Configuring the LAMMPS build system
 LAMMPS uses the CMake tool to configure the build system and generate the makefiles.
-From within the `lammps` directory, run the CMake commands that is most appropriate for your compute architecture.
+From within the `lammps_src` directory, run the CMake commands that is most appropriate for your compute architecture.
 The example below is suitable for generic Linux workstation without a GPU accelerator.
 Additional cmake options that may be useful when customizing for other systems/architectures can be found